wp-plugins/flyzoo/readme.txt

 Features include: color customization, real time visitors monitoring, online/offline greeting messages, private chat, group chat, avatars, chat history, moderation, emoticons and much more...

+All you need to chat on your site at a very affordable price!

 ####Flyzoo Live Chat####